 The dashboard allows access to settings and files and folders.
 Admins cam manage all users, monitors activity and control sharing.

 As Box has been around for a while, it is supported by a number of mainstream apps such as Google Docs and Office 365.
 The Box Sync client is available from the Downloads page for Mac and Windows, plus there's also an official Android client.

-Their ‘Business’ plan starts at $16 (£12.27) per user per month which includes unlimited storage, 5GB file upload and no maximum number of users.
+The ‘Business’ plan starts at $16 (£12.27) per user per month which includes unlimited storage, 5GB file upload and no maximum number of users.

-The ‘Business Plus’ package is $27 (£20.71) per user per month and this comes with unlimited storage, 5GB file upload and unlimited external collaborators.
+Moving up again, the ‘Business Plus’ package is $27 (£20.71) per user per month and this comes with unlimited storage, 5GB file upload and unlimited external collaborators.

 In order to subscribe to Box’s ‘Enterprise’ plan, users will have to contact them directly for a quote.

 Unlike other cloud storage providers, if you choose to share a file with someone who doesn’t have a Box account they’ll only have read-only access.

 Simplified cloud storage from a veteran in the field

 Dropbox is one of the oldest cloud storage providers.
 It does offer a rather miniscule 2GB of storage space for free users but this can be increased by up to 16GB through referrals as well as by linking your Dropbox account to social media accounts.

 To date it is one of the simplest storage providers to use.
 Dropbox can be installed on most computers or devices and syncs easily between apps.
 The app can store almost any kind of file with no compatibility issues.
 You can drag and drop files into the desktop app with ease.